timrwilliams/documentation/Platform Documentation.md

 When using `*.cloudcontrolapp.com` subdomains, requests go through a different routing tier, which provides several improvements compared to the default one.
 Keep in mind that this routing tier is still on _Beta_ phase, so its functionality and performance may vary in the future, being stable enough for production usage though.

 As for `*.cloudcontrolled.com` subdomains, a round robin strategy is used to distribute requests over the routing tier nodes, which are distributed on three different availability zones.
 This routing tier includes a container health checker, so those requests will only reach healthy endpoints, avoiding not available or down containers.
 In this case, when some of the containers is unhealthy, health checker will send requests to them in order to assure that they are up again and ready to receive requests.
-Thus, you might probably see requests coming from a `cloudControl-HealtCheck` agent to your deployment.
+Thus, you might probably see requests coming from a `cloudControl-HealthCheck` agent to your deployment.
 Only deployments with more than one container running (see the [scaling section](#scaling) for details) will take advantage of this mechanism.

 In case of setting timeouts on the app server level, it might be important to consider that `cloudcontrolapp.com` routing tier sets timeouts on its own level as it follows: